CQCL/hugr/specification/hugr.md

 including quantum data).
 A `Static` edge can only carry a `ClassicType`.
 For more details see the [Type System](#type-system) section.

-A `Value` edge can carry any `SimpleType`; a `Static` edge can only carry a `ClassicType`.
 As well as the type, dataflow edges are also parametrized by a `Locality`.
 There are three possible localities:

   - `Local`: Source and target nodes must have the same parent.